Download PDF version of guide for print

 - Architectural works.

-However, copyright law does not apply to ideas, procedures, processes, systems, methods of operation, concepts, principles, or discoveries.
-17 U.S.C. § 102.
+However, copyright law does not apply to any "idea, procedure, process, system, method of operation, concept, principle, or discovery."
+17 U.S.C. § 102(b).
 (Note: patent law may apply in some of these instances.)

-This looseleaf set is the classic scholarly treatise on copyright law.
+- This looseleaf set is the classic scholarly treatise on copyright law.
 Courts and other scholars cite to it frequently.
 The treatise is an excellent starting place for researching specific aspects of copyright law.
-Updated twice a year, this treatise stays current with recent copyright law developments. -
+Updated three times a year, this treatise stays current with recent copyright law developments.

 A multi-volume examination of copyright law, written by a former law professor who is currently the Senior Copyright Counsel to Google.
 The print edition features a foreword by Sandra Day O'Connor, who cited to Patry's work while a Supreme Court justice.